Distilling GHZ States using Stabilizer Codes: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Kaushik Seshadreesan and Saikat Guha for helpful discussions, and Mark Wilde for describing his protocol in our quantum error correction meeting.
 This work is funded by the NSF Center for Quantum Networks (CQN), under the grant NSF-ERC 1941583, and also by the NSF grants CIF-1855879, CIF-2106189, CCF-2100013 and ECCS/CCSS-2027844.
+This research was carried out in part at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration and funded through JPL’s Strategic University Research Partnerships (SURP) program.
 Bane Vasi\'c has disclosed an outside interest in his startup company Codelucida to the University of Arizona.
 Conflicts of interest resulting from this interest are being managed by The University of Arizona in accordance with its policies.

 \appendices